 The force generation process is complete when nations reply with a Force Preparation (FORCEPREP) message, which provides the details of the national contributions as well as any caveats on the employment of forces.

-Although NATO as an alliance does own and maintain some specialised equipment, such as the AWACS aircraft and strategic communications equipment, troop-contributing countries generally commit the equipment necessary to support their personnel in pursuit of operational objectives.
+Although NATO as an alliance does own and maintain some specialised equipment (such as the Alliance Ground Surveillance (AGS) system, the E-3A Airborne Warning & Control System (AWACS) aircraft and strategic communications equipment), troop-contributing countries generally commit the equipment necessary to support their personnel in pursuit of operational objectives.

 Coordinating troop contributions for non-NATO operations